Skip to content

 Output format for tabular responses

-This parameter could be also configured by setting _OFOUTPUT_FORMAT environment variable.
+This parameter can also be configured by setting the _OFOUTPUT_FORMAT environment variable.

 TABLE